nhamblet/advent2018/day04/README.md

 [My solution](day.hs)

+I changed up the overall pattern, relative to the earlier days, particularly around having a `main`.
+That has seemed to be an extra, un-necessary step, and I've just started hard-coding paths.
+It's also fun to write each piece of the solution as you work through it, and then at the end tie them all together with a large function composition.
+What I might try, if I think about it right next time, is actually writing that composition first, as I write the method signatures, and then go back and fill in the definitions.

 ### Commentary

 I got both parts wrong on my first try, but was able to diagnose my error by trying